robin-bakkenes-avanade/ModernDataEngineering/DAY 01: Labs 01 & 02.md

 ### Create flatfile on blob
 1. Open text editor en create a .csv file with city, latitude, longtitude as headers
 2. Create 3 or 4 sample rows.
+3. Upload the csv file to the blob storage in the **output** container you created in Lab01

 ### Configuring SQL
 First step in the proces is setting up a Master Key.